612-306-9558

 Our YETI Stainless Steel Reusable Water Bottles are also dishwasher safe

 Grand Junction’s elevated atmosphere can be deceptively dry.
 Stay ahead of dehydration by drinking plenty of water.
 Minimize alcohol and caffeine intake, as they contribute to dehydration.
+See my post about the water bottles we love, why, and where to get them.

 1. Avoid Overexertion